realworldocaml/book/en/compiler-frontend.md

 (`v/1011`).

-You'll rarely need to look at this raw output from the compiler unless you're building IDE tools such as `ocp-index`, or are hacking on extensions to the core compiler itself.
+You'll rarely need to look at this raw output from the compiler unless you're building IDE tools such as <command>ocp-index</command>, or are hacking on extensions to the core compiler itself.
 However, it's useful to know that this intermediate form exists before we delve further into the code generation process next in [xref](#the-compiler-backend-byte-code-and-native-code).